Author has written 13 stories for Harry Potter.

 My stories have all been revised, save the first chapters of SfSD, I'm hoping to get those done after the last chapter is up...
 We'll see.
 I dare say none of them are perfect though I don't feel inclined to weep when I look at any of them so that's a plus.
 To any of you that have read one of my oneshots before I strongly recommend rereading it now.
 It will be much better, though I suppose it might just be me that can catch some of the wording that I changed.

 In regards to the prompt war I had going with a friend of mine, Moretta.
 The two I wrote are The Bizarity of One Harry Potter's Life and Glamour Child.
-The two she wrote are and .
+The two she wrote are Of Stalkers and Magic Mistletoe and Summer Lovin'.
 I adore them both and they are very well worth a read.
 We haven't continued the war in quite some time but I'm hoping that might change soon.
 As is you should go read the two I wrote and the two she wrote to tide you over until we continue.

 OBITUARY FOR THE LATE MR. COMMON SENSE